Saar Netanel

-Saar Netanel (סער נתנאל; born c.1972) was a Jerusalem city council member and was one of the owners of Jerusalem’s only gay pub (The Shushan Pub) at the time it closed in 2007.
+Saar Netanel (סער נתנאל; born c.
+1972) was a Jerusalem city council member and was one of the owners of Jerusalem’s only gay pub (The Shushan Pub) at the time it closed in 2007.
 He was the first openly gay man elected to an Israeli city council.
 Netanel was chairman of the Jerusalem Meretz branch.

-A riot broke out at Wigstock “98 (an annual AIDS fundraiser and drag festival) and four were arrested.
-Netanel, who was chair of Hebrew University of Jerusalem’s LGBT student union, Ha'Asiron Ha'Acher, was one of the people arrested.
+A riot broke out at Wigstock '98 (an annual AIDS fundraiser and drag festival) and four were arrested.
+Netanel, who was chair of the Hebrew University of Jerusalem’s LGBT student union, Ha'Asiron Ha'Acher, was one of the people arrested.